osmcode/osmium-tool/man/osmium-export.md

 :   Read configuration from specified file.

 -e, --show-errors
-:   Output any geometry errors on STDOUT.
+:   Output any geometry errors on STDERR.
 This includes ways with a single
     node or areas that can't be assembled from multipolygon relations.
 This output is not suitable for automated use, there are other tools that can create very detailed errors reports that are better for that (see http://osmcode.org/osm-area-tools/).

+-E, --stop-on-error
+:   Usually geometry errors (due to missing node locations or broken polygons)
+    are ignored and the features are omitted from the output.
+If this option is set, any error will immediately stop the program.

 -i, --index-type=TYPE
 :   Set the index type.